6 months ago

 Clogged gutters can send melting snow or rain onto your roof or down the walls of your home, instead of safely disposing it away from your home.
 The roof and walls are where water can start to cause damage.
 Water damage spreads quickly and can result in a big repair bill.
 So take time to clean your gutters out by removing all the debris and then flushing the downspouts to make sure they are clear.
 If your gutters tend to accumulate a lot of debris, Family Handyman notes adding gutter guards can cut your workload.

 Take an extra step towards winterization and trim back your landscaping, too.
 That way heavy snows don't end up snapping branches and sending them into your gutters or doing damage to your roof.

 These tips will get you started on winterizing your home.
 Doing a little work now will save you a lot of work later on.
 Once you've completed your winterizing list, you'll be able to snuggle in and wait for spring to arrive.

 Terms & Policies

-THIS BOOKING AGREEMENT (this "Agreement"), is entered into as of the date set forth on the signature page of this Agreement (the "Effective Date"), by and among the "Member" and the "Guest" (as each were defined on the booking confirmation page viewed and accepted by the Guest as a condition precedent to being presented with this Agreement (the "Booking Page"), and Marquis New York, LLC ("Marquis"), as an intended beneficiary with respect to, but only with respect to, those particular provisions within which Marquis is explicitly referenced.
-The Member and the Guest may be referred to as the "Parties" and each individually as a "Party" throughout this Agreement.
+THIS BOOKING AGREEMENT (this “Agreement”), is entered into as of the date set forth on the signature page of this Agreement (the “Effective Date”), by and among the “Member” and the “Guest” (as each are defined on the booking confirmation page viewed and accepted by the Guest as a condition precedent to being presented with this Agreement (the “Booking Page”)), and Marquis, as defined in Section 10(s), herein (“Marquis”), as an intended beneficiary with respect to, but only with respect to, those particular provisions within which Marquis is explicitly referenced.
+The Member and the Guest may be referred to as the “Parties” and each individually as a “Party” throughout this Agreement.

 WHEREAS, the Member is the manager or owner, or an authorized representative acting on behalf of the manager or owner, of the real property located at the address set forth on the Booking Page (the “Property”); and